Can Menopause Cause Lactose Intolerance? Get The Simple Answer.

 Some of the symptoms of milk protein allergy differ from that of lactose intolerance; things like nasal congestion and mucus (phlegm) are more common here.
-And casein has been linked with belly fat.
+And casein, a protein found in milk, has been linked with belly fat.

 Interestingly, people who have gluten intolerance are often allergic to milk proteins like whey and casein as well.
 These can go hand-in-hand.

 Like lactose intolerance, if you’re allergic to casein and whey keep an eye on labels so you can avoid them.

 Diagnostic tests will not show if you have lactose intolerance.
 The same is true for an intoerance to fructose, sorbitol or one of the other sugars that the small intestine struggles to digest.

 Some women may develop lactose intolerance in menopause.

 Changeing hormone levels during menopause can be the reason your body to stops producing lactase meaning your body can no longer tolerate lactose.